Bootle: Resort

 Bootle was originally a small hamlet built near the 'sand hills' or dunes of the river estuary.
 In the early 19th century, it began to develop as a bathing resort, attracting wealthy people from Liverpool.
-Some remaining large villas which housed well-to-do commuters to Liverpool are located in the area known locally as 'Bootle Village'.
+Some remaining large villas which housed well-to-do commuters to Liverpool are located in the area known locally as 'Bootle Village', centred around the junction of Merton Road and Litherland Road.

 Development

 The Liverpool, Crosby and Southport Railway arrived in the 1840s and Bootle experienced rapid growth.
 By the end of the 19th century the docks had been constructed along the whole of the river front as far as Seaforth Sands to the north.
 The town became heavily industrialised.
-Bootle was incorporated as a municipal borough in 1868 under the Municipal Corporations Act 1835, and in 1889 was granted the status of a county borough by the Local Government Act 1888, becoming independent from the administrative county of Lancashire.
+Fearful of annexation by Liverpool, Bootle was incorporated as a municipal borough in 1868 under the Municipal Corporations Act 1835, and in 1889 was granted the status of a county borough by the Local Government Act 1888, becoming independent from the administrative county of Lancashire.
 During this time period it was sometimes formally known as Bootle-cum-Linacre.
 Orrell was added to the borough in 1905.
 There are still large areas of Victorian terraced houses in Bootle, formerly occupied by dock workers.
 These are built in distinctive pressed red brick.

 Bootle Town Hall and other municipal buildings were erected in the last quarter of the 19th century.
 The population of the town swelled during this period, boosted in large part by Irish immigration and the attraction of plentiful work on the docks.
 The wealth to pay for the splendour of the town hall and the gentrified 'Bootle Village' area was generated by these docks.
 The skilled workers lived in terraced houses in the east of the town, while the casual dock labourers lived in cramped, dwellings near the dockside.
 Stories about three streets in particular, Raleigh Street, Dundas Street and Lyons Street, caused great alarm.
 Lyons Street, the scene of the 'Teapot Murder', was renamed Beresford Street shortly before the First World War.

-On the positive side, Bootle was the first borough to elect its own school board, following the passage of William Forster's Elementary Education Act 1870.
+Bootle was the first borough to elect its own school board, following the passage of William Forster's Elementary Education Act 1870.
 In 1872 Dr R.J.
 Sprakeling was appointed the first Medical Officer of Health, and was instrumental in improving sanitary conditions in the town.
 The Metropole Theatre on Stanley Road played host to stars such as music hall singer Marie Lloyd.
 Tree lined streets surrounded magnificent open spaces, such as Derby Park, North Park and South Park.
 Roman Catholic and Anglican churches sprang up all over the town, and Welsh immigration brought with it Nonconformist chapels and the temperance movement.
 Local societies thrived, including sports teams, scouts and musical groups.
 The Bootle May Day carnival and the crowning of the May Queen were highlights of the social year.
 The town successfully fought against absorption by neighbouring Liverpool in 1903.
 It subsequently made good use of its Latin motto Respice, Aspice, Prospice, ("look to the past, the present, the future").